 All Ways Making Director Christina Birt was commissioned by Arts Council England (ACE) to design and develop the module, with the National Governance Association and working with Virtual College.

 It was published in December 2018 to all registered learners on the National Governance Association (NGA) Learning Link platform.
 Here’s the announcement.
+It has been relaunched in Autumn 2019 too.

 The module aims to